RaulDiodiu/rap-handson-travel-docs/AOK/Intro.md

 ## Mockups
 [^ Top of page](#)
-The following mock-ups should already provide a rough overview how our app should look like in the end.
+The following mock-ups should already provide a rough overview of how our app should look like in the end.
 The starting screen (List Report) should list all travels and provide some functionality to search and filter for instances as well as creating and deleting travels and the functionality to accept or reject a travel.

 ![List Report](images/image1_2.png)